bolt/docs/docs/templates/templates-routes.md

 that content is.
 So when that URL is requested by a browser, it can map it back to the correct content.

-For example, if you have a 'Pages' contenttype, with 'Page' as a `singular_name`, your site will automatically have pages like:
+For example, if you have a 'Pages' ContentType, with 'Page' as a `singular_name`, your site will automatically have pages like:

   - `http://example.org/pages`